Are you an adviser? Go to Unbiased Pro

 Hard credit check

-This type of credit check will appear on your credit report and affect your score.
+This type of credit check will appear on your credit report and affect your score for up to a year.

-When lenders perform a hard check, they review your credit score to assess how good you are at making payments on time.
+When lenders perform a hard check, they review your credit record to assess how good you are at making payments on time.

 This can affect how much money they are willing to lend you.

-Companies have to get your permission before performing a hard check, as this will appear on your credit report and can affect your score for up to a year.
+Companies have to get your permission before performing a hard credit check.

-If you are frequently having hard credit checks, your credit score won’t have time to recover, and it implies you are struggling with your finances.
+If you are frequently having hard credit checks, your credit score won’t have time to recover, and it could imply you are struggling with your finances.

 However, there are some situations where you might want to reconsider whether now is the best time to switch accounts.